tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 7 - Sensors, Forward Kinematics.md

 - Parameters can be selected through optimization

 **MPC (Model Predictive Control)**
-- Suitable for systems s
+- Suitable for systems subject to non-linear dynamics and to constraints, such as actuator limits or under actuation.

 ## Feedforward VS Feedback
 ![](Attachments/Pasted%20image%2020231117143453.png)
 **Feedforward:**